-Online Monitoring of Moisture in Power Transformers
+Online Monitoring of Hydrogen and Moisture in Oil of Power Transformers

-The Vaisala HUMICAP® Moisture and Temperature Transmitter Series for Oil, MMT330, accurately measures online the moisture in transformer oil, giving a real-time picture of the oil's condition, an indicator of how well the transformer is operating.
-The transmitter monitors the moisture levels at all ambient and operating conditions and is compatible with any insulating oil.
+accurately measures the moisture in transformer oil, giving an online, real-time assessment of the oil's condition, an indicator of how well the transformer is operating.
+The transmitter monitors moisture levels at all ambient and operating conditions and is compatible with any insulating oil.
 The measurement can be connected to the substation data-collection system directly.

 The Vaisala DRYCAP® Dewpoint and Temperature Transmitter Series DMT340

 is used for measuring dew point during insulation drying.
 When building a new transformer or overhauling an existing unit, the cellulose insulation is dried by applying heat and a vacuum.
 After drying, the tank is purged with dry nitrogen.
 Measuring the dew point is a widely used method for monitoring the drying process and confirming the final dryness after the nitrogen purge.